Title: Plymouth, Labor Day

 Date: September 1, 1919

-Summary: As the Governor of Massachusetts, Coolidge delivers a Labor Day address that highlights the interdependence between “the property class and the employed class” noting that this relationship “makes their interest the same in the long run.”
-Coolidge suggests that when business and industry prosper, the people prosper, and likewise, when they fail, the people fail.
-As a result, he believes that the success of the economy and Massachusetts relies on the successful expansion of industry and business.
+Context: As the Governor of Massachusetts, Coolidge delivers a Labor Day address that highlights the interdependence between “the property class and the employed class.”
+Coolidge suggests that when business and industry prosper, the people prosper, and likewise, when they fail, the people fail

 The laws of our country have designated the first Monday of each September as Labor Day.
 It is truly an American day, for it was here that for the first time in history a government was founded on a recognition of the sovereignty of the citizen which has irresistibly led to a realization of the dignity of his occupation.
 It is with added propriety that this day is observed this year.
 For the first time in five years it comes at a time when the issue of world events makes it no longer doubtful whether the American conception of work as the crowning glory of men free and equal is to prevail over the age-old European conception that work is the badge of the menial and the inferior.
 The American ideal has prevailed on European battle-fields through the loyalty, devotion, and sacrifice of American labor.
 The duty of citizenship in this hour is to strive to maintain and extend that ideal at home.